pulp-bio/unibo-inail-semg-dataset/README.md

 Each movement is repetated $`9`$ to $`16`$ times.

-The sEMG acquired via $`4`$ [Ottobock 13E200 MyoBock Electrodes](https://shop.ottobock.us/c/Electrode/p/13E200~550) placed on the forearm's skin above the muscles involved in the chosen gestures: _extensor carpi ulnaris_, _extensor communis digitorum_, _flexor carpi radialis_, and _flexor carpi ulnaris.
+The sEMG acquired via $`4`$ [Ottobock 13E200 MyoBock Electrodes](https://shop.ottobock.us/c/Electrode/p/13E200~550) placed on the forearm's skin above the muscles involved in the chosen gestures: _extensor carpi ulnaris_, _extensor communis digitorum_, _flexor carpi radialis_, and _flexor carpi ulnaris_.
 The sampling frequency is $`500 \text{Hz}`$.

 Other works and documentation on the dataset: